How to keep babies warm during cold weather and other winter tips

 At night, it recommends using a number of lightweight blankets.

-Remember heads and hands during the winter, the NCT charity says., external Keep your baby's head warm when going outside, and use mittens or gloves to stop heat loss.
+You should keep your baby's head warm when going outside, and use mittens or gloves to stop heat loss.

-In the car, for safety reasons you should keep thick jumpers and coats to a minimum, so there is not too much padding between your child and the car seat straps.
+In the car, for safety reasons, you should keep thick jumpers and coats to a minimum, so there is not too much padding between your child and the car seat straps.

 If necessary, you can lay a blanket on top of them once they are safely strapped in.
+Remove any extra layers when you come back inside.

 Like humans, animals can be at risk of hypothermia if they become too cold.